-The vast quantities of wheat that we consume is certainly a major part of the problem, on top of the specific nutritional shortcomings of the grain.
+The vast quantities of wheat we consume is certainly a major part of the problem, on top of the specific nutritional shortcomings of the grain.

 Sprouted grain wheat products, like Ezekiel brand bread, are a much better alternative to white or whole wheat or multigrain bread.
 If you really can’t give up bread, seek out sprouted grain products to get your fix.

 But there’s another part of the wheat plant we’ve yet to discuss: THE GRASS!

 Maybe you’ve heard of the superfood, wheatgrass, or wheatgrass juice, or any of the powders made from it.
 It is indeed the same plant as our nutritional enemy wheat, but the grass is an amazing, nutritionally rich product that you should absolutely consider getting in your diet.

 Wheatgrass is one of the most nutritionally dense foods on the planet, and is a proven healer in the treatment of diabetes, cancer, and ulcers.